telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/getting-reference-to-the-validator.md

 ---
 title: Get Reference to the Built-In Validator
-page_title: Get Reference to the Built-In Validator | Kendo UI Scheduler Widget
+page_title: Get Reference to the Built-In Validator | Kendo UI Scheduler
 description: "Learn how to get a reference to the built-in Kendo UI Validator using the edit event of the Kendo UI Scheduler widget."
 slug: howto_get_referencetothe_builtin_validator_scheduler
 ---